 - Identity card/Passport to confirm their identity

 After the exam participants will have to hand in all their exam documents (including their marksheets and question sheets) and sign out.

 The questionnaire is compiled by the EHRA Certification Committee, and consists of a 130 multiple-choice questions.

 Questions are based on the analysis of practical clinical cases and decision making (60-80%), with the remaining dedicated to theoretical questions.

-10 questions out of the 130 are back up questions and are used only for internal processes.
+10 questions out of the 130 are back up questions and are used for internal processes.

 Exam results are sent by email 2 months after the exam is sat.

-Upon successful completion of the exam, candidates will receive an electronic ECES Level 1 Certificate valid for 10 years.
+Upon successful completion of the exam, candidates will receive an ECES Level 1 Certificate valid for 10 years.

 2 - The logbook

 Once candidates have passed the written exam (achieving Level 1), they can then apply for Level 2 by proving their practical experience in the field.

 Documents to submit

 For completion of the certification process after having successfully passed the written exam: